apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties-Common.md

 }
 ```

-If you need to design your own password encoding scheme where the type is specified as a path to a Groovy script, the structure of the script would be similiar to the following:
+If you need to design your own password encoding scheme where the type is specified as a path to a Groovy script, the structure of the script would be similar
+ to the following:

 ```groovy
 import java.util.*